traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 ### Kind `IngressRouteTCP`

-`IngressRouteTCP` is the CRD implementation of an TCP [router](../routers/index.md#configuring-tcp-routers).
+`IngressRouteTCP` is the CRD implementation of a [Traefik TCP router](../routers/index.md#configuring-tcp-routers).

-Once the `IngressRouteTCP` kind has been registered with the Kubernetes cluster, it can then be used as `IngressRouteTCP` object.
+Register the `IngressRouteTCP` kind in the Kubernetes cluster before creating `IngressRouteTCP` objects.

 !!! info "IngressRouteTCP Attributes"